poojaganade/Dow-Jones-Index/README.md

   representative of the economy

 ## Forecasting Dow Jones Index

+#### Dataset:
-dow_jones.csv : Download data from Yahoo finance for dow jones index from 2000 to 2018
+- Downloaded data from Yahoo finance for dow jones index from 2000 to 2018
+#### Forecasting applied
+- We considered adjusted closing price to forecast the values
+- Used R code for forecasting and for visulaization used Shinny aap